Lindfield, West Sussex

 Lindfield is a village and civil parish in the Mid Sussex District of West Sussex, England.
 The parish lies 1 mi to the north-east of Haywards Heath, and stands on the upper reaches of the River Ouse.
 The name 'Lindfield' means 'open land with lime trees.'

 The parish Church, All Saints, stands at the top of the High Street and its history goes back to 1098.
 One of the oldest houses in the village is Church House, formerly known as The Tiger, and still referred to as "The Tiger" by Lindfield residents.

+The two schools in Lindfield are Lindfield Primary Academy and Black Thorns.

 It is classified as an Area of Outstanding Natural Beauty.

 The village

 The village stands on high ground above the upper reaches of the River Ouse.
 It is situated close to both the natural beauty of the High Weald and to Haywards Heath with its amenities and station on the main London-Brighton railway line.

 Lindfield has a rich historic and architectural heritage.
 The ancient High Street, lined with lime trees, has over forty medieval and post medieval timber-framed houses, with many individual shops.
 At the bottom of the High Street is a natural spring-fed pond with fish, ducks, and herons.
 Beyond lies the Common which, over the centuries, has witnessed many events – fairs, festivals, bonfire celebrations and sporting activities; cricket has been played there since 1747.
 Today, it is still central to village celebrations and leisure activities.
 In addition to the Common there is Pickers' Green, providing pitches for cricket, football, stoolball and a children's play area.